RichardChen338/RichardChen338.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Enhancing Rehabilitation of Oral and Spoken Abilities in Children with Hearing Devices through ICT"
+title: "Design and Evaluation of a VR Therapy for Patients with Mild Cognitive Impairment and Dementia: Perspectives from Patients and Stakeholders."
 collection: publications
-permalink: /publication/2009-10-01-paper-title-number-1
+permalink: /publication/DKU_DementiaVR_2023
 excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
 date: 2009-10-01
 venue: 'Journal 1'